fenago/intro-ruby/lab_guides/Lab_10.md

 Exercise 10.05: Creating a Ruby Program to Make a Successful GET Request
 ------------------------------------------------------------------------

-In this exercise, we will use the Ruby `net/http` library and make use of the [https://www.packtpub.com](https://www.packtpub.com/) URL to get the data:
+In this exercise, we will use the Ruby `net/http` library to get the data:

 1. Create a new Ruby file, `http_get.rb`.